I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_selftestconfig.md

 ## Members

+`InBuffer`

 `InBufLen`

 The length of the buffer for passing in any additional information about the self-test.

 `Size`

 Structure size.

 `TestType`

 The type of self-test requested.

+`Unused`

 `Version`

 Version number.

 ## Requirements